-17.3 Backup and validation issues
+18.3 Backup and validation issues

 - 1) When you get a problem with backup or validation, first of all make sure that you have the latest build of Acronis True Image WD Edition.
-You can download it through your Acronis account.
-This is because Acronis are continuously working on improving our products.
 The latest build may contain bug fixes and provide enhanced hardware compatibility. - 2) Errors encountered while backing up data or validating backup archives may be caused by hard disk errors and/or bad sectors, so check the source and destination disks if you encounter an issue when backing up or check the backup archive storage disk when validating a backup archive.
 To do this, use the Windows chkdsk utility as follows: - Go to the Command Prompt (Start \rightarrow Run \rightarrow cmd) - Enter the following command: "chkdsk DISK: /r" (where DISK is the partition letter you need to check, e.g. D:).
 Please note, that checking the C: drive may require you to reboot the PC. - 3) The reason for errors may be defective RAM modules.
 To test the memory modules of your PC, please download one of the archives depending on what media type you are going to use: - memtest archive for diskette - memtest archive for USB Flash drive - memtest archive for CD